The Goose Girl: Summary

-The next morning the goose girl addresses Falada's head over the doorway: "Falada, Falada, thou art dead, and all the joy in my life has fled", and Falada answers " Alas, Alas, if your mother knew, her loving heart would break in two."
+The next morning the goose girl addresses Falada's head over the doorway: "Falada, Falada, thou art dead, and all the joy in my life has fled", and Falada answers "Alas, Alas, if your mother knew, her loving heart would break in two."
 On the goose meadow, Conrad watches the princess comb her beautiful hair and he becomes greedy to pluck one or two of her golden locks.
 But the goose girl sees this and says a charm: "Blow wind, blow, I say, take Conrad's hat away.
 Do not let him come back today until my hair is combed today."
 And so the wind takes his hat away, and he cannot return before the goose girl has finished brushing and plaiting her hair.

 Meanwhile, Conrad goes to the king and declares he will not herd geese with this girl any longer because of the strange things that happen.
 The king tells him to do it one more time, and the next morning hides and watches.
 He finds everything as Conrad has told.
 That evening, he asks the princess to tell him her story.
 But she refuses to say anything because of her oath.
 The king suggests that she might tell everything to the iron stove.
 She agrees, climbs into the stove and tells her story while the king listens from outside.

 As the king is convinced she has told the truth, he has the goose girl clad in royal clothes.
 He then tricks the false princess into "choosing her own punishment".
 While each choice is different in each version of the story, in the classic version, she tells the king that a false servant should be dragged through town naked in a barrel with internal spikes.
 As a result, she is punished that way until she dies.

-After that, the prince and the true princess are married and reign over their kingdom for many years.
+After that, the king and the true princess are married and reign over their kingdom for many years.